-From fast cars to slow food, after you’ve experienced the Emilia-Romagna way of hand-crafted quality and aged-with-tradition flavors, you’ll see and taste your own world much differently.
-I’m going to share the top food experiences of Emilia-Romagna.
+From fast cars to slow food, after you’ve experienced the must try foods of Emilia-Romagna and its aged-with-tradition flavors, you’ll see and taste your own world much differently.
+I’m going to share the best food experiences of Emilia-Romagna.
 If you’re a foodie looking for unique experiences to try, these Emilia-Romagna foods are guaranteed to blow your mind.

 This post contains some affiliate links to services I use.
 I was sponsored by the #inEmiliaRomagna and Bologna Tourism Boards in attendance of the #STSRavenna Social Travel Summit conference discussing the travel blogger industry and responsible tourism.
 As always, all opinions in this article are my own.

-- 1 Food Valley: What foods is Emilia Romagna known for?
+- 1 What must try foods is Emilia Romagna known for?

 - 3 Bologna